swatidantu/robocomp-blog-web/gsoc/2021/posts/fernando_martin/AGGLPlanner_porting(2).md

 ## Introduction

 AGGLPlanner is the planification tool of AGM.
 As any planner, AGGLPlanner function is to design a plan.
 AGGLPlaner works differently than most modern planners.
-Most planners need a full instantiation of the world, which can be very low efficient in certain cases, like dynamic worlds, huge worlds or when the actions are inherently complex.
+Most planners need a full instantiation, which can be very low efficient in certain cases, like dynamic worlds, huge worlds or when the actions are inherently complex.

 For this reason AGGLPlanner works performing a search, so it’s not necessary to instantiate all the world states.
 To use AGGLPlanner we need to execute the following command: